 - There are no restrictions when naming categories. (e.g., Homework, Quizzes, Test, etc.).

-- If you are using standards based grading you might want to create categories to match the areas within the standard.
+- If you are using standards-based grading practices, you might want to create categories to match the areas within the standard.
 For example: Language Arts GradeBook will have Reading, Writing, Spelling, and Grammar categories.

 - It is recommended, to practice common Grade Level, Site, or District Level categories.